 If you enjoyed this article, take 10 minutes to read through our all-encompassing guide for how to handle customer complaints

 Once you’ve done that, we want you to do one thing:

-Use our info to turn one of your customer complaints into a compliment Today.
+Turn one of your customer complaints into a compliment.
+Today.

 If no customer complaints come in today, make sure to keep this post close at hand ready for the next time a complaint comes in.